Roy C. Bennett: Biography

 Born as Israel Brodsky into an Eastern European immigrant family in Brooklyn, New York, as a young boy he befriended a newly arrived neighbor, Sid Tepper.
 Their mutual interest in music led to a successful music collaboration that spanned more than twenty-five years.

 Bennett graduated from Thomas Jefferson High School in the East New York neighborhood in Brooklyn, then he studied music at City College of New York.
 Although blessed with a good singing voice, he chose to pursue his lifelong interest in writing words and music.
 His career plans were interrupted by World War II, however, when he served with the United States Army Air Forces.
 After the war he joined ASCAP and worked as a staff writer for Mills Music Inc. (now EMI Mills Music Inc.)

 Partnered with Tepper, between 1945 and 1970 Bennett had close to three hundred musical compositions published.
 In 1948, they wrote "Red Roses for a Blue Lady".
 Actor-singer John Laurenz (1909–1958) first recorded the song for Mercury Records in 1948.
-The original 78rpm single was issued on Mercury 5201, with Bennett credited on the record label as 'Brodsky'.
+The original 78 rpm single was issued on Mercury 5201, with Bennett credited on the record label as 'Brodsky'.

 On December 22, 1948, Guy Lombardo and His Royal Canadians recorded the song for Decca Records (#24549 A).
 Vocalist Vaughn Monroe had the best selling version of the song in 1949 for RCA Records.
 His version was a No. 3 hit single.
 The song has been recorded by others such as Wayne Newton, Vic Dana, Eddy Arnold, Johnny Tillotson and Andy Williams.
 Bennett and Tepper scored big again in 1951 when Rosemary Clooney recorded their composition "Suzy Snowflake".

 In 1955, their 1954 composition of "Naughty Lady of Shady Lane" was a top-10 hit for both Dean Martin and the Ames Brothers and the novelty song "Nuttin' for Christmas" by the Art Mooney band and singer Barry Gordon went to No. 6 on the music charts and was recorded by four other singers.
 In 1958, the popular singer and TV variety show host, Perry Como, had a top-10 hit with their "Kewpie Doll".